 The Petoro board adheres to the requirements for governance in the public sector specified in "Regulations on Financial Management in Central Government" and in standards for good corporate governance.
-The board observes the Norwegian state's principles for sound corporate governance as expressed in Meld.
-St. 27 2013-2014 "Et mangfoldig og verdiskapende eierskap" (Report No. 27 to the Storting (2013-2014) "Diverse and productive ownership") and those sections of the "Norwegian Code of Practice for Corporate Governance" regarded as relevant to Petoro's activities and the frameworks established by its form of organisation and ownership.
+The Board observes the Norwegian state's principles for sound corporate governance as expressed in Meld.
+St. 27 2013-2014 "Et mangfoldig og verdiskapende eierskap" (Report No. 2018 to the Storting (2013-2014) ("Diverse and productive ownership") and those sections of the "Norwegian Code of Practice for Corporate Governance" (updated in 2018) regarded as relevant to Petoro's activities and the frameworks established by its form of organisation and ownership.
 A report is provided below on the main topics with relevance for Petoro AS.
 The management system is tailored to Petoro's distinctive character.
 Petoro reports on the follow-up of its corporate social responsibility (CSR) in a separate chapter of this annual report.

-The board emphasises good corporate governance and management in order to ensure that the state's portfolio is managed in a way which maximises financial value creation, and creates a basis for confidence in the company by the owner, the employees, the oil industry and other stakeholders, as well as society at large.
-Petoro's enterprise management is founded in balanced management by objectives, where objectives are established that support the company strategy.
+The Board emphasises good corporate governance and management in order to ensure that the government's portfolio is managed in a way which maximises financial value creation, and creates a basis for confidence in the company by the owner, the employees, the oil industry and other stakeholders, as well as society at large.
+The Board prepares clear goals, strategies and a risk profile for the company, and enterprise management in Petoro is based on balanced management by objectives with established goals that support the company's strategy.